 If you’re new to preparing vegetables, you can find plenty of handy guides on how to prepare food over at Wikihow.
 However, if you’re really struggling for time, or find preparing food difficult, we suggest buying frozen prepared food.
 Whilst these can still be around 50% more expensive than their fresh equivalent weight, studies show that they are no less nutritious than fresh fruit and vegetables.

-Trick #7: An Ever-Changing Labyrinth
+Supermarket Tricks #7: An Ever-Changing Labyrinth

 Last week the baked beans were in aisle 9.
 You’re sure of it.
 They were there for a good few weeks.
-But now, aisles 9 is full of tea and coffee, and baked beans are in aisle 7!
+But now, aisle 9 is full of tea and coffee, and baked beans are in aisle 7!

 Why, oh why!
 Up until now you knew the grocery store layout like the back of your hand and could speed around it and get all your shopping done super quick.
 Do supermarkets do this on purpose?